Get all the latest data for Riviera Maya?

 What's the average rent per square meter in Riviera Maya as of 2026?

-As of early 2026, the average rent per square meter in Riviera Maya for a typical apartment is around MXN 270, which works out to approximately USD 15 or EUR 14.60 per square meter per month.
+As of 2026, the average rent per square meter in Riviera Maya is about MXN 365 per month, which is roughly USD 19 or EUR 17 per m².

 How much have rents changed year-over-year in Riviera Maya in 2026?